PraxTube/hide-itch-analytics/README.md

 # Hide Itch Analytics

 This chrome extension hides the analytics (views and downloads) on the dashboard of Itch.
+It also hides the notification bell.